About the Trust

 Dave Beesley was appointed as interim FED before being officially elected in 2018, and navigated the Trust’s representation on the Board following the departure of long-serving Club Chairman Paul Baker.

-Having re-established the place of a Fan-Elected Director on the Club’s Board as a vital voice of the supporters, the FED now represents the largest shareholding in the Club with a seat on the Board.
+Having re-established the place of the now re-named Robins Trust Appointed Director (replacing the name 'Fan-Elected Director') on the Club’s Board as a vital voice of the supporters, the RTAD now represents a large shareholding in the Club with a seat on the Board.

 Dave then ensured that the Trust was involved in helping the Board and the other owners of the Club to steer Cheltenham Town through the coronavirus pandemic and through the return of supporters to grounds in the post-Covid world.